Regathering for Worship

 Will there be enough handicapped parking?

-Signage will be employed to reserve the spaces in the lots closest to the campus buildings (Staff lot and the lots between Buildings B and C) for those needing handicapped parking.
-With many folks self-selecting to wait to regather for worship, we are confident we will have close parking in these lots to meet demand.
+The parking lot between buildings B & C on the Cherry St. side will be reserved for those who require handicapped parking or have special needs.
+With many folks self-selecting to wait to regather for worship in person, we are confident we will have close parking in these lots to meet the demand.

 What will the screening process on arrival be like?

-Everyone who attends will be asked a short series of screening questions concerning health symptoms, exposure to COVID positive individuals, and recent travel.
-The temperature will be taken via touchless thermometers and a mask provide should someone have forgotten to bring one.
+Everyone who attends will be asked to respond to health screening questions concerning symptoms, exposure to COVID-positive individuals, and recent travel.
+Each individual in attendance will also have their temperature taken via touchless thermometers.
+A mask will be provided in the event that someone does not have one.

 We look forward to the day when we can gather together for worship!
 The Lord is with us!